 - By this point your mouth will be watering because the spices will start working their magic

-- Add mashed vegetables to the mixture and mix well
+- Add mashed vegetables and the tin of tomatoes to the mixture and mix well

 - you can make any spice adjustments at this point and add salt and lemon juice to taste